madetech/learn/workshops/08-Continuous-Integration-Workshop/README.md

 * Build new functionality in small increments, by employing a good software architecture and a [comprehensive suite of tests](https://www.madetech.com/blog/semantically-stable-test-suites).
 * Use an automated build tool (e.g. Jenkins, Travis, Gitlab CI, CircleCI, etc) to run tests every time a new commit is pushed to `origin/master`
 * Use an automated build tool to run tests every time a new commit is pushed to a Pull Request branch, and also run the tests as an "Integration" with master.
 (More on this later)

+**Not covered in this workshop**

+* Have automated deployment into a 1-click deploy.
 * Use [branch by abstraction](https://martinfowler.com/bliki/BranchByAbstraction.html) and [feature toggles](https://martinfowler.com/bliki/FeatureToggle.html) to decouple release from deployment.
-* Have automated deployment into a 1-click deploy (this is not covered in this workshop)

 ## Automating Tests

+We're going to use Travis CI to automate some tests.

-Pick a project to automate tests on. **If you have built this project with someone else, pair with them through this part of the workshop.**
+First, you'll need to pick a project to automate tests on. **If you have built this project with someone else, pair or mob with them through this part of the workshop.**

 If your project is open-sourced you can use a cloud-hosted build tool such as Travis CI for free, otherwise you'll need to pay a subscription.